By: Alexandra Meropoulos, Student Written Communications Specialist, UConn School of Engineering

 The UConn School of Engineering is proud to announce that the Connecticut Women’s Hall of Fame will be honoring three women with strong ties to the School during their 2019 Hall of Fame Induction Ceremony, which will take place on November 4.

-In addition to the four inductees, the Hall of Fame is honoring other women across the state who have had a strong impact on environmental sustainability, which will include Maria Chrysochoou, UConn department head of Civil and Environmental Engineering and director of the Connecticut Brownfields Initiative; Jeanine Armstrong Gouin, Vice President and Managing Director of Milone and MacBroom Inc.; and Kristin Morico,Vice President and Client Account Executive for Jacobs® Global Environmental Solutions business.
+In addition to four other inductees, the Hall of Fame is honoring other women across the state who have had a strong impact on environmental sustainability, which will include Maria Chrysochoou, UConn department head of Civil and Environmental Engineering and director of the Connecticut Brownfields Initiative; Jeanine Armstrong Gouin, Vice President and Managing Director of Milone and MacBroom Inc.; and Kristin Morico,Vice President and Client Account Executive for Jacobs® Global Environmental Solutions business.

 “The honorees will be exemplary women who are working in environment and sustainability.
 Like our inductees, they reflect both corporate, non-profit and entrepreneurial contribution and impact,” said Sarah Lubarsky, Executive Director for the Connecticut Women’s Hall of Fame.